Enid Marx: Education

 Marx first attended South Hampstead High School, after which her parents transferred her to Roedean School for girls from 1916 until 1921, and her artistic studies there included life drawing, printing, and carpentry.
 She studied at the Central School of Arts and Crafts for a year before moving to the painting school at the Royal College of Art (RCA) in 1922.
-Her classmates there included Edward Bawden, Eric Ravilious, Barbara Hepworth, and Barnett Freedman.
+Her classmates there included Edward Bawden, Eric Ravilious, Barbara Hepworth, Barnett Freedman. and she made a lifelong friend of the artisan potter Norah Braden.
 As a student, Marx was influenced by Paul Nash, then a tutor at the RCA, who introduced her to publishers and encouraged her avant-garde leanings.
 Marx failed her Final Diploma Assessment (led by Charles Ricketts) in 1925, and she left the school that year.
 Her work was judged to be "vulgar", reflecting her interest in popular forms and rejection of the traditional definition of fine arts.
 Nearly 60 years later, in 1982, the College awarded her an honorary degree.